Pylons/pyramid/docs/designdefense.rst

   extensibility via a well-defined and widely understood plugin architecture.
-As long as framework developers and extenders understand the ZCA registry, it's possible to extend :mod:`pyramid` almost arbitrarily.
+As long as framework developers and extenders understand the ZCA registry, it's possible to extend :app:`Pyramid` almost arbitrarily.
 For example, it's relatively easy to build a ZCML directive that registers several views "all at once", allowing app developers to use that ZCML directive as a "macro" in code that they write.
 This is somewhat of a